Dabbing is one of those new methods that cannabis enthusiasts love and is seemingly on everyone’s lips today.

 Dabbing cannabis concentrates is as easy as heating your dab rig bowl, placing your concentrate in it, and inhaling the cannabinoid-rich vapor out of it.

 Maybe that’s one of the reasons why dabbing is a hot topic nowadays, in more ways than one.

-But it is a good thing to know that the heat temperature you apply in your dab will directly impact your smoking experience in terms of flavors, smells, and even effects as heat have a great influence on how cannabinoids and terpenes are vaporized and degraded before reaching your lips.
+But it is a good thing to know that the heat temperature you apply in your dab will directly impact your smoking experience in terms of flavors, smells, and even effects, as heat have a significant influence on how cannabinoids and terpenes are vaporized and degraded before reaching your lips.

-So, if you want to master the art of dabbing, just check out the following tips and facts about dab temperature and how it can vary your smoking experience at each toke.
+So, if you want to master the art of dabbing, check out the following tips and facts about dab temperature and how it can affect your experience.